sagarkalyan/react-native/index.md

 ![Image](https://raw.githubusercontent.com/sagarkalyan/react-native/master/images/Untitled-7.jpg)

-### This is the final modified code with the change of Backgorund Image and Using Opacity to make it cool and great App:
+### This is the final modified code with the change of Background Image and Using Opacity to make it cool and great App:

 ```